kloggy/HA-Irrigation-Version2/README.md

 This package has been designed with two scheduled cycles per day with each cycle having up to eight zones.
 The number of zones can be configured from the UI and like Version 1, if more zones are needed some of the 'globals' need to be replicated (but I have not tried this).

-Both scheduled cycles can be set to run at any time on any day(s) of the week.
+All zones can bescheduled to run on any days of the week.

 A manual cycle is also provided.

 The watering times can be automatically adjusted based on rainfall and temperature and whilst I think this has been improved in Version 2, as in Version 1 this is quite experimental.
-It is different to (better than) Version 1 in that both the rainfall and temperature adjustments can be turned on or off independently of each other and separately for each cycle.
+It is different to (better than) Version 1 in that both the rainfall and temperature adjustments can be turned on or off independently of each other and separately for each cycle and the sensors used can easily be configured to be any weather source you choose.

 Almost everything can be set from the UI including the friendly names of cycles and zones.
 Tap/click on most fields to change them in a pop-up (but remember that if you have several browser tabs open the pop-ups may appear on a different tab!).